MarioCatuogno/Clean-macOS/README.md

 3. `Configure macOS`: configure macOS with useful commands
 4. `Update`: update brews, casks and MAS applications and formulaes

-If you are doing a fresh install, run all the commands in the sequence above.
+If you have done a fresh install, run all the commands in the sequence listed above.

 ## More apps